Meet the Founder

 Dr. Melanie Obitz-Bukartek

-Dr. Melanie Obitz-Bukartek is the Professor for Clear Communication.
+Dr. Melanie Obitz-Bukartek is the Professor for Clear Communication and Working with Others.

-Dr. Melanie Obitz-Bukartek is the Professor for Clear Communication.
+Dr. Melanie Obitz-Bukartek is the Professor for the Clear Communication and Working with Others courses.
 She earned her B.S. in Elementary Education from Indiana University of Pennsylvania, her M.Ed in Data-Based Decision Making and Organizational Improvement from Johns Hopkins University, and her Ph.D. in Curriculum and Instruction from the University of Wisconsin-Madison.
 Her successful teaching record spans nearly two decades, and for the past six years, she has instructed adult learners both online and in-person.
 In addition to her specialization in adult education, Melanie is an expert in literacy, data-based decision making, and educational leadership.
 She has received multiple awards for Innovation in Teaching, and was a Kiwanis Club of Annapolis 2017 Teacher of the Year Winner.

 Dr. Kacey Brooke Warren

-Dr. Kacey Warren is the Professor for Critical Analyses.
+Dr. Kacey Warren is the Professor for Critical Analyses and Practical Problem Solving.

-Dr. Kacey Warren is the Professor for Critical Analyses.
+Dr. Kacey Warren is the Professor for the Critical Analyses and Practical Problem Solving courses.
 She received her B.A. in Philosophy and French from CSU Sacramento, and earned her Ph.D. from CU Boulder, where she was also a Doctoral Dissertation Fellow for the James R., Anne M., and R. Jane Emerson Student Support Fund in the Humanities.
 Kacey had the honor of acting as Subject Matter Expert for the development of Philosophy 12 (Ethics) for CCCOnline and was recently awarded Instructor of Excellence for the Arts and Humanities, 2018.
 She is a published author specializing in Social and Political Philosophy, Feminist Philosophy, and Philosophy of Disability and Bioethics.
 Kacey’s most recent publication “Using Stimulants to Promote Academic Equality” is an open peer commentary and was published in 2016 in the American Journal of Bioethics.

 Faculty & Student Support